 The oxidative reduction potential of a lake measures the ability of the water to serve as potential oxidizers and indicates the degree of reductants present within the water (the ability to gain or lose electrons).
 The reduction potential measurement has proven useful as an analytical tool in monitoring changes in a system rather than determining their absolute value.
 Like pH, the redox potential represents an intensity factor.
 It does not characterize the capacity of the system for oxidation or reduction; in much the same way that pH does not characterize the buffering capacity.
 Generally speaking, higher ORP values, the healthier the lake.
 As a lake stratifies and oxygen levels decrease towards the bottom of the lake, ORP values will decrease even in a healthy lake due to the lack of oxygen.
 This is because there are many bacteria working in the sediments to decompose the material and they use up the available oxygen.
 ORP is measured in addition to pH and dissolved oxygen as it can provide additional information of the water quality and degree of pollution, if present.
 High ORP values indicate high levels of oxygen in the water and that bacteria that decompose the dead matter can work more effectively.
-The deep basins ranged from 179 - 238 mV in the spring sampling to 172 - 227 mV in the late July sampling to 28 - 187 mV in the end of summer/fall sampling, indicating oxidized conditions.
-Tributaries and shoreline samples had similar results to past years while the ORP in the basins has a larger range than in 2019.
+The deep basins ranged from 201 - 247 mV in June sampling to 124 - 219 mV in the late July sampling to 28 - 197 mV in the end of summer/fall sampling, indicating oxidized conditions.
+Tributaries and shoreline samples had similar results to past years.